Ishqbaaz REDUX Promo Leaves Fans Excited; Gul Reveals What Fans Can Expect From Nakuul-Surbhi’s Show

 "And now with it starting all over again, be ready to see them heat up the screens once again with their nok-jhoks and romantic moments.
 Also, there would be a curiousity of what would the new love story be like."

-Fans Had Demanded For Shivika’s Romance
+Fans Had Demanded Shivika’s Romance

 It has to be recalled that a few fans had demanded Shivaay and Anika's romance.
-Looks like the makers have decided to show what fans want!
-Well, after watching the new promo, here are a few fans' reaction:
+Looks like the makers have decided to give the fans what they want!
+Here are few fans' reactions:

 Fans’ Comments: Gannu, Rockingsmile & Kohgirlpower